RedCrested/ImagesInMessage-for-OpenSource-SocialNetwork/README.md

 ## Changes

 - Version 2.0
+    - Added desandro/imagesloaded JS file and other stuffs to fix #9
     - Added code to delete file when user delete message.
 Files from deleted messages will keep into server.
 Sorry :-P
     - Added code to delete file if user leave or reload page.
 Working in Chrome, Firefox, Edge.
     - Added button to delete an image before send.
 If user select another image, the old is deleted too.